SynchronVM/SynchronVM/spec/architecture.md

 resources to a VM Container and never allow the same interface to be connected to more than one VM Container.

+## This is needed in the HAL layer for safety.

+- How is volatile memory handled secured : Double storage or memory check
+  - Everything stored twice once bitreversed.
+  - The smaller "doubling" the worse.
+  - Checkerboard memory testing.

+- Check on flash memory constants etc, CRC checksum (CRC Signature of flash memory) CCIT

+- Sequence-Control: a token that is incremented.
+  - Connected to a watch-dog.
+Check that token only takes valid values.
+  - What about Erlang like supervisor processes?
+    - Look at Erlang handling of failures.

+- Redundancy mechinism
+  3 way voting etc?